-An appropriate amount of fear indeed also helps keeping the company financially sound and it can help us make good decisions.
+An appropriate amount of fear indeed also helps to keep the company financially sound and it can help us make good decisions.

-The goa, he says, is to uncouple fear from failure:
+The goal, he says, is to uncouple fear from failure:

 One of the biggest barriers is fear, and while failure comes with the territory, fear shouldn’t have to.
 The goal, then, is to uncouple fear and failure—to create an environment in which making mistakes doesn’t strike terror into your employees’ hearts